 Summer is upon us, and with the change of season comes fun in the sun, long lazy days, and unfortunately, tick bites.
-If you have noticed an increase in tick spottings in your area, you aren’t alone—the tick population, and the diseases they transmit, are on the rise.
+If you have noticed an increase in tick sightings in your area, you aren’t alone—the tick population, and the diseases they transmit, are on the rise.

-The keys to combating tick-borne illnesses such as Lyme disease, Rocky Mountain spotted fever, anaplasmosis, and a variety of other infections transmitted by ticks are: prevention, early diagnosis, and prompt treatment.
+The keys to combating tick-borne illnesses such as Lyme disease, Rocky Mountain spotted fever, anaplasmosis, and a variety of other infections transmitted by ticks are: tick prevention, early diagnosis, and prompt treatment.

 The best way to stay healthy is to not get bitten at all.
 “Blacklegged ticks (one of the biggest offenders for disease transmission) like wooded/brushy areas and will sit on vegetation, waiting for a person or animal to come into contact with them,” says Dr. Curtis Russell, senior program specialist at Public Health Ontario, a leading organization working in the area of vector-borne diseases in Ontario.

 But it’s not just when you go for a hike that you should worry.
 These areas can include urban gardens and parks, according to Dr. Aileen M. Marty, a professor in the area of infectious diseases at Florida International University.
 In some areas, ticks are prevalent even in yards and other common frequently visited areas.